williamdemeo/LEAN_wjd/theorem_proving/README.md

 + **Namespaces** *organize data*;
 + **Sections** *declare variables for insertion in theorems*.

 In many respects, however, a ``namespace ... end`` block behaves like a ``section ... end`` block.
 In particular, if you use the ``variable`` command within a namespace, its scope is limited to the namespace.
 Similarly, if you use an ``open`` command within a namespace, its effects disappear when the namespace is closed.

 ---

 ### Dependent Types

-An important goal in Lean is to *prove* things about the objects we define, and the next chapter will introduce you to Lean's mechanisms for stating theorems and constructing proofs.
-Meanwhile, let us remain on the topic of defining objects in dependent type theory for just a moment longer.
-In this section, we will explain what makes dependent type theory *dependent*, and why dependent types are useful.
+An important goal in Lean is to *prove* things about the objects we define, and below we see Lean's mechanisms for stating theorems and constructing proofs.

+For now, let us dwell on the topic of defining objects in dependent type theory.
+In this section, we see what makes dependent type theory *dependent*, and why dependent types are useful.

-The short explanation is that what makes dependent type theory dependent is that *types can depend on parameters*.
-You have already seen a nice example of this: the type ``list α`` depends on the argument ``α``, and this dependence is what distinguishes ``list ℕ`` and ``list bool``.
+What makes dependent type theory dependent is that *types can depend on parameters*.

+Here's an example of this: the type ``list α`` depends on the argument ``α``, and this dependence is what distinguishes ``list ℕ`` and ``list bool``.

 For another example, consider the type ``vec α n``, the type of vectors of elements of ``α`` of length ``n``.
-This type depends on *two* parameters: the type ``α : Type`` of the elements in the vector and the length ``n : ℕ``.
+This type depends on *two* parameters---the type ``α : Type`` of the elements in the vector, and the length ``n : ℕ``.

+---

 Suppose we wish to write a function ``cons`` that inserts a new element at the head of a list.
 What type should ``cons`` have?
 Such a function is *polymorphic*: we expect the ``cons`` function for ``ℕ``, ``bool``, or an arbitrary type ``α`` to behave the same way.
 So it makes sense to take the type to be the first argument to ``cons``, so that for any type, ``α``, ``cons α`` is the insertion function for lists of type ``α``.
-In other words, for every ``α``, ``cons α`` is the function that takes an element ``a : α`` and a list ``l : list α``, and returns a new list, so we have ``cons α a l : list α``.

 It's clear that ``cons α`` has type ``α → list α → list α``.
 But what type should ``cons`` have?
 A first guess might be